Mahanandi

 Spinach ~ Garlic Dal (Palakura~Vellulli Pappu)

-Toor dal and spinach - no onions but lots of roasted garlic makes this dal unique.
+Toor dal and spinach – no onions but lots of roasted garlic makes this dal unique.
 You may already know, spinach and garlic make a great combination.
 In this recipe, garlic is finely chopped and roasted to gold color.
 Cooking in this manner completely changes the character of the garlic.
-The garlicy smell disappears and what standouts is the mellow sweet nutty taste, giving the dal flavorful boost.
+The garlicy smell disappears and what standouts is the mellow sweet and cashew nut like taste, giving the spinach dal a flavorful boost.

 Recipe: